pawelqbera/FlashrrApp/README.md

 - presentation view where you can see the list of the cards and preview them at once

 ## Bugs
-- BUG: if you're on the last page of "list" view and switch the view type to "grid" a following error is thrown: Uncaught TypeError: Cannot read property 'className' of undefined

 # License